GT Humerus Fracture

 - You may develop bruising that goes down the arm and elbow - this is normal

-- You will be placed in a sling by ED and this will help with the pain early on, but it may take several months for your to return to your normal activities.
+- You will be placed in a sling in the Emergency Department (ED) and this will help with the pain early on, but it may take several months for your to return to your normal activities.
 Complete healing takes approximately 6-12 weeks.

-- You will need to wear your sling at all times, besides from when bathing and doing arm exercises for around 4-6 weeks
+- You will need to wear your sling at all times, except when bathing and doing arm exercises for around 4-6 weeks

 What should I do?